PaddlePaddle/Paddle/doc/v2/dev/write_docs_en.rst

     docker run -it -p 8000:8000 -v `pwd`:/var/content paddlepaddle/paddlepaddle.org:latest

-Note: PaddlePaddle.org will read the content repos specified in the -v (volume) flag of the docker run commands Use a web browser and navigate to http://localhost:8000. click the buttons to compile the documentation.
+Note: PaddlePaddle.org will read the content repos specified in the -v (volume) flag of the docker run commands Use a web browser and navigate to http://localhost:8000.
+Click the buttons to compile the documentation.
 The compiled documentations will be stored in <paddlepaddle working directory>/.ppo_workspace/content